-The School Nurse/Health, Safety and Attendance Officer) shall exclude immediately a person showing an unusual skin eruption, having soreness of the throat or having signs or symptoms of whooping cough or diseases of the eyes.
+The School Nurse/Health, Safety and Attendance Officer shall exclude immediately a person showing an unusual skin eruption, having soreness of the throat or having signs or symptoms of whooping cough or diseases of the eyes.

-Any student having signs/symptoms of COVID-19 or exposure to a person with COVID-19 will immediately be sent to the isolation room.
+Any student having signs/symptoms of COVID-19 or exposure to a person with COVID-19 will immediately be sent to the nurse.
 The parents/guardians will be notified to pick up the student and referred to their healthcare provider.
 Return to school is permitted under the following conditions:

-- Symptomatic students who have not been tested for COVID-19 who have not had a close contact with a positive COVID-19 person or are not in quarantine will be permitted to return to school after 10 days from symptom onset AND at least 24 hours after fever resolution, without the use of a fever-reducing medication (if present) AND improved respiratory symptoms. - Symptomatic students who have been clinically cleared by their healthcare provider will be permitted to return to school once they are fever free, without the use of a fever reducing medication, and symptoms are improving. - Symptomatic students with a negative COVID-19 test are permitted to return to school once they are fever free, without the use of a fever reducing medication, and improved respiratory symptoms.
+• Symptomatic students who have not been tested for COVID-19, who have not had a close contact with a positive COVID-19 person will be permitted to return to school after 10 days from symptom onset AND at least 24 hours after fever resolution, without the use of a fever-reducing medication (if present) AND improved

+- respiratory symptoms OR a negative COVID-19 test OR written clearance from a medical professional stating the student does not have COVID-19. - Symptomatic students who have been clinically cleared by their healthcare provider will be permitted to return to school once they are fever free, without the use of a fever reducing medication, and symptoms are improving. - Symptomatic students with a negative COVID-19 test are permitted to return to school once they are fever free, without the use of a fever reducing medication, and improved respiratory symptoms.

-Any student with a positive COVID-19 test or a student with a close contact to a positive COVID-19 person will isolate/quarantine following the Department of Health guidelines for isolation/quarantine.
+Any student with a positive COVID-19 test or a student with a close contact to a positive COVID-19 person will isolate/quarantine following the Department of Health guidelines.
+Students with positive COVID-19 results and their close contacts will be reported to the PA Department of Health, including the name, address, date of birth, parent name, and phone numbers.

-The exclusion and the reasons prompting it shall be reported to the health authority of the municipality or county in which the school is situated, together with the name and address of the person excluded.
+The exclusion and the reasons prompting it shall be reported to the health authority of the municipality or county in which the school is situated, together with the name and address of the person excluded, with the exception of COVID-19.